nirajan-khatiwada/quick-reference/content/posts/pages/django/django-2.md

 name = models.CharField(max_length=100, primary_key=True)
 ```

+> **Note**: If you don't add any field specifying a primary key, Django will automatically add a primary key field with auto-increment whose name is `id`.
+If you add some field setting that field as primary key, it can be accessed by using `.name` and `.pk` as well.

 - `unique`:If True, this field must be unique throughout the table.
 ```python
 name = models.CharField(max_length=100, unique=True)